 Machine monitoring can identify a problem before (or as) it happens, helping to avoid expensive damage, putting the machine out of action for an extended period.

-Incorporating maintenance management practice is the best way to minimize downtime.
+Incorporating maintenance management practice is the best way to minimize and prevent downtime.
 Here are some tips on how to embed them into your factory floor:

 The Right-On Time strategy (as explored in our article “5 Lean Manufacturing Techniques and Benefits”) is all about pushing your machinery only when required.